Tabloid Junkie: Background

 Similarly to "Leave Me Alone" (1987), "Why You Wanna Trip on Me" (1991) and numerous fellow HIStory tracks, "Tabloid Junkie", co-written by Jackson, shows Jackson's dissatisfaction with the media, particularly the tabloids, because of the bias and negative media coverage of false rumors and the 1993 child sexual abuse accusations made against him.
-Ever since the late 1980s, Jackson and the press did not have a good relationship.
+Ever since the late 1980s, Jackson and the press have not had a good relationship.
 In 1986, the tabloids ran a story claiming that Jackson slept in a hyperbaric oxygen chamber to slow the aging process, with a picture of him lying down in a glass box; Jackson stated that the story was untrue.
 When Jackson bought the pet chimpanzee Bubbles, the media viewed it as evidence of Jackson's increasing detachment from reality.

 It was reported that Jackson had offered to buy the bones of Joseph Merrick ("the Elephant Man"); Jackson stated that the story was false.
 These stories inspired the derogatory nickname "Wacko Jacko", which Jackson acquired the following year, and would come to despise.
 Jackson stopped leaking untrue stories to the press, so the media began making up their own.
 In 1989, Jackson released the song and music video "Leave Me Alone", a song about his victimization at the hands of the press.
 The video shows Jackson poking fun at both the press and himself.
 In the video, there are newspapers with bizarre headlines, Jackson dancing with the bones of "the Elephant Man", and an animated nose with a scalpel chasing it across the screen.

 In August 1993, the relationship between Jackson and the press reached a boiling point when he was accused of child sexual abuse.
 Although never charged with a crime, Jackson was subject to intense media scrutiny while the criminal investigation took place.
 Complaints about the coverage included the media using sensational headlines to draw in readers and viewers when the content itself did not support the headline, accepting leaked material from the police investigation and of Jackson's alleged criminal activity in return for money, a lack of objectivity and using headlines that strongly implied Jackson's guilt.
 At the time, Jackson said of the media coverage, "I will say I am particularly upset by the handling of the matter by the incredible, terrible mass media.
 At every opportunity, the media has dissected and manipulated these allegations to reach their own conclusions."
 Jackson began taking painkillers, Valium, Xanax and Ativan to deal with the stress of the allegations made against him.
 When he left the United States to go into rehabilitation, the media showed him little sympathy.